 Reproduction Research Unit (RRU)

-The goal of the RRU is to increase reproductive efficiency in cattle and swine by decreasing the number of breeding-age males and females required to produce a given number of offspring.
-Maintaining animals for breeding is a significant cost in the production of swine, and inefficiencies exist at several stages of the reproductive process.
-Improvements in reproductive efficiency reduce costs, increase profitability and reduce meat prices paid by the U.S. consumer.
+The goal of the RRU is to increase reproductive efficiency in swine by decreasing the number of breeding-age females required to produce a given number of offspring.
+Developing and maintaining animals for breeding is a significant cost in the production of swine, and inefficiencies exist at several stages of the reproductive process.
+Improvements in reproductive efficiency would reduce costs, increase profitability and reduce meat prices paid by the U.S. consumer.

-Reproduction research at the U.S. Meat Animal Research Center includes efforts to improve female components of reproduction, including puberty attainment (i.e., gilt and heifer development), conception rate, embryo-fetal development, the birth process, preweaning survival (collectively number of piglets weaned per sow), and rebreeding performance post-weaning (i.e., sow productive lifetime).
+Reproduction research in the RRU at the U.S. Meat Animal Research Center includes efforts to improve female components of reproduction, including puberty attainment (gilt development), embryo-fetal development, the birth process, preweaning survival (collectively number of piglets weaned per sow), and rebreeding performance and retention in the breeding herd (sow productive lifetime).
 The RRU combines traditional endocrine and physiology studies with modern genomic, proteomic, and molecular biology techniques to provide an integrated approach to the complex problem of reproductive efficiency in livestock.
 Genetic and genomic analysis of swine, using a range of both common and novel phenotypic traits, is a significant part of this effort.
 This effort is focused on developing genetic markers for quantitative traits for reproduction as well as growth, skeletal structure, behavior (temperament, feeding and drinking behavior), and meat quality.

 B.A.
 Freking - Research Geneticist